Entry / Exit Requirements - Argentina

-Canadians traveling on regular passports do not require a visa to enter Argentina if the purpose of their trip is tourism and their stay does not exceed three months.
+Canadians traveling on regular passports do not require a visa to enter Argentina for tourism or business if their stay does not exceed three months.

-Canadian tourists must pay a US$92 reciprocity fee online prior to their arrival in Argentina.
+Canadian visitors (tourism or business) must pay a US$78 reciprocity fee online prior to their arrival in Argentina.
 The fee is payable on the Dirección Nacional de Migraciones website.
-A printed receipt must be shown to your airline company upon check-in and submitted to immigration authorities upon arrival.
-Failure to pay this fee in advance may result in refusal of boarding or entry to Argentina and a possible return to your port of origin.
+A printed receipt must be shown to your airline/bus company upon check-in or boarding and submitted to immigration authorities upon arrival.
+Last minute payments should be avoided as you may miss your bus/flight if the website is experiencing technical difficulties at the time of the payment attempt.
+Failure to pay the reciprocity fee in advance has resulted in travelers being refused entry to Argentina and in cases return to your port of origin.
 The fee is valid for multiple entries until one month prior to the expiry of your passport.
 Make sure you keep more than one copy of the receipt for your entries.

-Those entering Argentina on a Canadian passport with a valid visa, such as a business, student, or residency visa, do not have to pay the reciprocity fee.
+Those entering Argentina on a Canadian passport with a valid visa, such as a working permit, student or residency visa, do not have to pay the reciprocity fee.
 Dual nationals are exempt, even when entering on a Canadian passport.

-For information on business, student, immigrant or other visas, please contact one the following:
+For information on student, immigrant or other visas, please contact one the following:

 Airlines may not allow Canadian-Argentine dual nationals travelling on an Argentine passport plus a Canadian citizenship card to board flights bound for Canada.
 Please note that a Canadian passport is the only reliable and universally acceptable document that proves your right to return to Canada.